 This course introduces basic concepts of nursing practice.
-The nursing process is introduced as the fundamental organizing framework of nursing care planning and delivery.
-Components of the nursing process and relationship to critical thinking are discussed.
-Formulating a comprehensive care plan using the nursing process and concept/mind mapping to plan, implement, and promote the health of the client and community are examined.
-Concepts including problem solving, decision making, communication, documentation, community health, and ethical/legal principles, are discussed.
-Scope of nursing practice with emphases on ethical, legal and organizational factors that regulate the practice of the professional nurse and health care is explored.
-Prerequisite: Admission to the Nursing major or approval of the Chair.
+The nursing process is introduced as the fundamental organizing framework of planning and delivering nursing care.
+The scope of nursing practice, with emphases on ethical, legal, and organizational factors that regulate the practice of the professional nurse and health care, is explored.
+Prerequisite: Admission to the Nursing major or approval of the Department Chair.
 2 Semester Hours.